Nosskirneh/NextUp-Public/README.md

 Seems like you installed an old version of NextUp from a “piracy” repo that is incompatible with iOS 12.2 and above.
 Please add https://henrikssonbrothers.com/cydia/repo and install the latest version.

 #### My device crashes and I checked all the above:
 Okay, please use iCleaner Pro to disable all your other tweaks.
 Does it work?
-If it does, enable chunks of 1/2 until it crashes again to find out which tweak is incompatible.
+If it does, enable 1/2 and try again.
+Issue becomes present again?
+Disable 1/2 of the 1/2 you just enabled.
+Rinse and repeat until you find which tweak is in incompatible.
 Still not working?
 Please email me or open an issue here.
 Attach a crash log (through CrashReporter).

 #### NextUp isn’t working, nothing appears.
 This could be caused by a few reasons:
 * make sure you’re running 1.0.7 of RocketBootstrap from tpetrich repo.
 Sometimes RBS stops working.
-Try reinstalling and respringing.
+Try reinstalling it and respring.
 * Make sure you’re not having a code injection blocker such as UnSub enabled for the media app.

 ### Report an issue